arthurandrade369/arthurandrade369/README.md

 ### Hi there 👋

-- 🔭 I’m working in internal projects at my job.
+- 🔭 I’m working on a Discord Bot.
 - 🌱 I’m currently learning PHP, SQL, HTML, CSS, NodeJS, Linux...
 - 👯 My desire is to collaborate on open source projects.
 - 🤔 I’m looking for help with HTML/CSS.
-- 💬 Ask me about the answer to life, the universe and everything.
+- 💬 Ask me about PHP and NodeJS, if i could help i will.
-- ⚡ Fun fact: I love to know fun facts about general themes.
+- ⚡ Fun fact: I love Games, Animes and Math (although, im not very good in the last one).

 <br>
 <div>